 My mum was a dancer and dance teacher in Chula Vista (San Diego), so we are family friends with Javier Velasco (choreographer of Evita), and I call him my Uncle.
 I was in my second year of college and he asked me to go to San Diego in the summer for Evita.
 I’m an American citizen as I was born there, so I went out and did it.

-Can you tell us what Bruce Bogtrotter was like to play in Matilda the Musical?
+Can you tell us what Bruce Bogtrotter was like to play in the Royal Shakespeare Company’s Matilda The Musical?

 It was one of the most nerve-racking experiences of my life when I finally went on and did it, but it was also incredible.
 There was so much buzz around the show then because it was just at the start of it and my friends were winning Olivier Awards!
 Each Bruce was paired with a Matilda and we would travel around each cast.
 There was a blue team and a yellow team cast of children and then the Bruces and Matildas.
 I was paired with Cleo Demetriou first and then Eleanor Worthington Cox, and I adore both of them.
 Playing Bruce was amazing!